jdelobel/soap-restify-example/README.md

 - [x] Cache (Redis instance with reconnection management)

 - [ ] Middlewares
-  - [x]  Middleware to intercept request and response (logging purpose)
+  - [x]  Middleware to log request and response
   - [x]  Middleware for requestId
   - [ ]  Middleware to store user context into  Redis cache